rahulvenugopal/haveyoumetrahul/content/gallery/index.en.md

 4. Plot and save in a loop
 5. Fetch specific files from a folder (say csv sheets) and access third row, fifth column and write that value to a new csv sheet
 6. Where is your github/lab/whatever page (just show me anything that demonstrates your competence) if you say you can code?
-7. Resume says `knows R`.
+7. Resume says *knows R*.
 Tell me 10 things about R
-8. Tell me about your facourite research paper and why?
+8. Tell me about your favorite research paper and why?
 9. Name three researchers in the domain of your interest
 10. What do you want to study?
 How do we study that?
-If there is a 1000000 crore funding, what will you do?
+If there is a `1000000` crore funding, what will you do?
 11. If you are interviewing for a `Meditation research study`, understand the phenomenology, main papers in the field, papers published from the lab
-12. Pick any concept in Neuroscience and explain it to me for 5 minutes in ELI5 format
+12. Pick any concept in Neuroscience and explain it to me for 5 minutes in `ELI5` format